 Former Washington Post columnist Colman McCarthy founded the Center for Teaching Peace (in Washington, DC) in 1982, and is currently a professor of Peace Studies at Georgetown University.
 He embraces the tenets of liberation theology and describes himself as a pacifist, anarchist and vegetarian.
 Claiming that George W. Bush “stole” the 2000 presidential election, McCarthy condemns Bush for having unleashed "the American invaders" upon Iraq in 2003.
 Moreover, McCarthy has denounced virtually all U.S. military actions of the past century.

 Born in 1938, McCarthy graduated with a B.S. degree from Spring Hill College in Alabama.
-He later received advanced honorary degrees from that institution as well as Wheeling Jesuit College, Belmont College, St. John’s University, and Walsh University.
+He later received advanced honorary degrees from that institution as well as Belmont College, St. John’s University, Walsh University, and Wheeling Jesuit College.

 Beginning in 1969, McCarthy spent nearly three decades as a journalist for The Washington Post, where he covered issues ranging from politics to religion to sports.
 In 1997 the Post ended its relationship with McCarthy, citing a decline in revenue from the syndication of his column.

 “What should be the moral purpose of writing,” McCarthy posed in his last editorial for the Post, “if not to embrace ideals that can help fulfill the one possibility we all yearn for, the peaceable society?”

 McCarthy also has written for Atlantic Monthly, The Nation, National Catholic Reporter, The New York Times, The New Yorker, The Progressive, the Reader's Digest, Vegetarian Times, and The Wall Street Journal.